njgeorge000158/Crowdfunding-Goal-Analysis-in-Excel/README.md

 ---

 Across both primary and subcategory levels, the divergence between campaign volume and success rate is among the most important.
-Technology, Photography, and Publishing lead in success rates at the primary category level but do not rank in the top three categories by volume.
+Technology, Photography, and Publishing lead in success rates at the primary category level but do not rank as the top three categories by volume.
 That distinction belongs to Theater, Film & Video, and Music, which succeed at or below the overall average while collectively accounting for nearly 70% of all campaigns.

 The subcategory success rates generally support this picture.
 The highest-performing subcategories — Web within Technology, Translations within Publishing, Television within Film and Video, and Wearables within Technology — predominantly come from primary categories that rank towards the top of the success rate distribution, implying that primary category selection carries predictive weight at the subcategory level as well.